pupilfirst/wd101-scripts/basic-introduction-html-css/css-classes-and-selectors/README.md

 2. The second, we can add an ID to the element,
 3. And third, we can grab it by the class.

+So, in VS Code, let's try styling HTML elements using all of these three selectors.

 #### The CSS element Selector

 The element selector selects HTML elements based on the element name.